ICT2101-2201-P5-1/Assignment/README.md

 ###### Branch Coverage | Control Flow Graph (CFG)

-All CFGs can be found at https://github.com/ICT2101-2201-P5-1/CoolMotor/wiki!(it was too long so we put them there)
+All CFGs can be found at https://github.com/ICT2101-2201-P5-1/CoolMotor/wiki!    (it was too long so we put them there)

 ## Work Distribution & Plan